 What are the Jobs Like?

 On one hand, this is a good thing – it means there’s work here anybody can do.
-However, it doesn’t take much “reading between the lines” before you realize the darker side of what you’re doing.
+However, it doesn’t take much “reading between the lines” to realise that there is a darker side to what you’re doing.

-The thing is, much of the time the tasks on Microworkers are all about “gaming the system” somehow.
-At one end of the scale this is low-level stuff, such as boosting a company’s number of followers or “likes.”
-At the other end, it can involve far more dishonest activities.
-Two examples are:
+Many of the tasks on Microworkers are about “gaming the system” somehow.
+But I’m pleased to say it’s pretty low-level stuff, such as boosting a company’s number of followers or “likes.”

 - Clicking adverts to earn the client revenue.

-You can be sure that clients paying people to do these things is against the rules of the schemes and ad networks in question.
+Clients paying people to do these things is almost always against the rules of the schemes and ad networks in question.

-In fairness to Microworkers, they do lay out some pretty clear rules on what clients should and shouldn’t ask workers to do.
+Microworkers lay out some pretty clear rules on what clients should and shouldn’t ask workers to do.
 Clicking on ads is one thing that’s supposed to be “off limits.”
-It seems the company is enforcing this pretty strongly these days, because last time around I still saw jobs asking people to do it.
-Picoworkers (reviewed here) seems to have a much bigger problem with jobs like this, but the issue exists on Microworkers too.
+It seems the company is enforcing this pretty strongly these days, because last time around I still saw jobs asking people to do it, but there were none this time.

-Tasks on Microworkers pay anything from 10 cents, for something that will take less than a minute, to three or four Dollars for more involved jobs.
+Tasks on Microworkers pay anything from 10 cents, for something that will take less than a minute, to a few Dollars for more involved jobs.

-Obviously what’s more important is how this works out in reality.
-We’re definitely looking at pocket-money-level income here, and it’s not a full-time job.
-You may find you can earn $10 or so per hour, for a couple of hours, but there simply aren’t enough tasks on the platform to sustain this for any length of time.
+You may find you can earn $10 or so per hour, for a couple of hours.
+But there simply aren’t enough tasks on the platform to sustain this for any length of time.
 There were 1290 different tasks in total when I last looked.

 How do I get Paid from Microworkers?

-I’m not for a moment suggesting that Microworkers routinely fail to pay their people.
+I’m not for a moment suggesting that Microworkers routinely fail to pay their members.
 However, there is plenty of negative chatter online.

-The minimum cashout amount on Microworkers in $9, but you also have to pay (quite substantial) fees, such as 7.5% for PayPal payment or 5% plus $3 for a bank transfer.
+The minimum cashout amount on Microworkers is $9, but you also have to pay (sometimes quite substantial) fees, such as 7.5% for PayPal payment or 3% for a bank transfer.

 Conclusion: Is Microworkers a Good Site?

-Microworkers isn’t a BAD site, but it’s not a GREAT site either.
+Microworkers isn’t a BAD site, but it’s not a GOOD site either.

-It’s hardly an accolade, but I’m going to conclude my Microworkers review by saying that the site isn’t terrible.
-It doesn’t list jobs with downright exploitative rates, like those on Hive Micro, and it doesn’t have as much of a problem with morally-questionable tasks as Picoworkers does.
+It’s hardly an accolade, but I’m going to conclude my Microworkers review by saying that the site isn’t terrible!
+It doesn’t list jobs with downright exploitative rates, like those on Hive Micro, and it doesn’t have the same problem with morally-questionable tasks that Picoworkers has.

 - Many tasks on Microworkers involve following and liking things on your social media accounts.
 Unless you want to clutter your own accounts and annoy your friends, you may want to use separate accounts dedicated to this kind of work.

-- As payments on this platform are rather convoluted, it makes sense to cash out once you’ve reached the threshold, get your PIN, and make sure you’ve cashed out successfully before doing more work.
+- As payments on this platform are rather convoluted, it makes sense to cash out once you’ve reached the threshold, and check you get your payout successfully before doing any more work.